AdoriZahard/hi3er/docs/index.md

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----:
-Early | Veil of Tears | The Lonely Moon OR Because of You Mid | Forbidden Seed / Memory / Rainbow of Absence | Because of You (F5 Shop) / Boundless Logos Late | The First Scale | Boundless Logos
+Early | Veil of Tears | The Lonely Moon OR Because of You Mid | Gold Goblet / Forbidden Seed / Rainbow of Absence | Boundless Logos Late | The First Scale | Boundless Logos

 !!! note